Skip to main content

 Successful startup logs include:

 The remote signer at signer.eliteencoder.net is a community-hosted service maintained by John (Elite Encoder).
-It provides free ETH for testing off-chain gateway setups.
-Confirm availability in #local-gateways on Discord if you encounter connection errors.
+It provides free ETH for testing off-chain Gateway setups.
+Confirm availability in #local-Gateways on Discord if you encounter connection errors.

 2